Paul Polman, CEO Unilever, updates the Consumer Goods Forum on Deforestation progress in the Sustainability pillar

 More than 70% of the 50 companies, which make up the Board of the CGF and for whom this is relevant, have time bound public targets on deforestation (and more than 80% have public commitments on palm oil).
 We know, from their public statements, that some of the largest of these companies which account for the bulk of the volumes have made impressive strides towards the goal.

-The Sustainability Pillar is one of the five strategic pillars of The Consumer Goods Forum.
+The Sustainability Pillar is one of the four strategic pillars of The Consumer Goods Forum.
 It will help drive and communicate sustainability improvements throughout the value chain of the consumer goods industry by:

 Addressing sustainability challenges that impact the industry